gorkemuz/plant-idea/README.md

 ### Installing

 -Download zip or clone this repository.<br>
--Write "npm install" on exist document of terminal.
+-Write "npm install" on exist document of terminal.<br>
 -Finally write "npm start" on the same document.

 also live on https://fir-5f855.firebaseapp.com/